Audace/audace.github.io/_posts/2018-02-03-Workplace-Auditor.md

 Keeping with this trend, I started off today by firing up Chrome only to read an appalling [Medium post](https://medium.com/@perryconeybeer/what-i-learned-working-for-a-silicon-valley-startup-8ca627c6f47d) by Perry Coneybeer about Ripcord's own failures.
-As I was reading the post, I started reflecting on startups and the roll of HR.
+As I was reading the post, I started reflecting on startups and the role of HR.
 I think one thing that's special about startups is that by their nature they're lean machines designed to do one thing and one thing only: find product-market-fit and turn on the gas before they run out of money.
 This often means being scrappy